Września children's strike: Strike

-Aftermath
+Recognition and impact

 The strike gained international attention.
-In late 1901, the Polish composer Ignacy Paderewski declared that proceeds from his concert in Germany would be given to the Września activists.
-He was booed and boycotted by German audiences.
+In late 1901, Polish composer Ignacy Jan Paderewski declared that the proceeds from his concert in Germany would be donated to Września activists, and was, in turn, booed and boycotted by German audiences.
 As a result, he refused to perform in Germany.
-The cause was taken up by other Polish cultural figures, such as writers Henryk Sienkiewicz and Maria Konopnicka.
+The cause was taken up by other Polish cultural figures, such as the writer Henryk Sienkiewicz.

+After learning about the strikes, Maria Konopnicka began organising an international movement of women, specifically mothers, to send directly to the then Queen of Prussia, Augusta Victoria of Schleswig-Holstein, signed protest letters that oppose the treatment of striking Polish children.
+A statue of Maria Konopnicka was erected in Września in recognition of her active defense of the movement.

 The Września strike inspired another large strike of Polish students in 1907.

-The issue was documented in what has been described as the oldest Polish film, Prussian Culture, made in 1908 by Mojżesz Towbin.
+The strike was documented, in what has been described as the oldest Polish film, Pruska kultura, made in 1908 by Mordechaj Towbin.
 Another movie about the events, Wizja lokalna 1901, was made in 1981 by Filip Bajon.